parasytezz/tp/docs/UserGuide.md

 ## Auxiliary Commands
 The commands below are not the main features of the 3 modes.
 However, they will make it more convenient for you when using the PlanPal application

+**<ins>IMPORTANT NOTE</ins>**
+The commands below ONLY WORKS in the following screens of PlanPal:
+- `Maim Menu`
+- `CONTACT_MANAGER`
+- `EXPENSE_MANAGER`
+- `ACTIVITY_MANAGER`

 ---
 ## Backing Up Files
-The `/b/` command can be used in either the **main menu** or the **mode screen**.
-It is able to store all your current files into a back-up folder in the event that you corrupted your data.
+The `/b/` command is able to store all your current files into a back-up folder in the event that you corrupted your data.
 This folder is also encrypted to ensure that your files are secured.

 **<ins>IMPORTANT NOTE</ins>**
 - This function is not automated!
 Users have to use the command to create the back-up manually.